 J&K: Shah Faesal resigns as president of party he founded, says not in position to continue politics

-Faesal said he wanted to be ‘freed from the responsibilities’ of his party, the Jammu and Kashmir People’s Movement.
+Faesal, who is under house arrest in Srinagar, said he wanted to be ‘freed from the responsibilities’ of his party, the Jammu and Kashmir People’s Movement.

 Bureaucrat-turned-politician Shah Faesal on Monday stepped down from the post of president of Jammu and Kashmir People’s Movement, a party he founded after quitting the civil administrative services last year.
+Faesal is currently under house arrest in Srinagar.

 Faesal said he was not in a position to continue with political activities and wanted to be “freed from the responsibilities of the organisation”, the party said in a statement.

 Faesal’s resignation was formally accepted at an online meeting of the State Executive Committee of the JKPM, which was held to discuss the ongoing political developments in Jammu and Kashmir, the statement said.